mcleary/pbr/README.md

 # pbr
 Physically Based Rendering With OpenGL (Attempt)

-## Description and instructions to compile the code wil be available soon!
+## Description and instructions to compile the code available soon!